MattSandBass/lbg-c19-first-repo/README.md

 # LBG-REPO-1
 This is an example git repository.
+Here is some **bold text** just for fun.
 ## Contents
-This section will contain contents

 * [Installation](#installation)
 * [Usage](#usage)